Penetration testing is a key part of mitigating risk when using the IPMI service to monitor environmental system controls.

 First and foremost, if you are not using IPMI for a business function, disable the service.
 The easiest way to mitigate a vulnerability in any environment is to disable unneeded and unnecessary services.

 - Ensure you disable all default accounts (even HP’s).
-Each user who may access or monitor the service should be provided their own unique count, and the passwords should follow internal password policies (hopefully eight or more characters long and complex).
+Each user who may access or monitor the service should be provided their own unique count.
+The passwords should follow internal password policies (eight or more characters long and complex).

 - Implement access control lists (ACLs) to only allow specific systems to access the IPMI service.
 If Bob from accounting does not need to access the IPMI service, block him.

 - Disable Cipher Suite Zero bypass.
 I cannot for the life of me think of a valid business reason to provide unauthenticated access to a network-based service.
-Should you have one, we recommend including this in any risk assessments and creating a security exception you review on an annual basis to ensure you still have a business requirement and need for the configuration.
+Should you have one, we recommend including this in any risk assessments and creating a security exception.
+Review on an annual basis to ensure you still have a business requirement and need for the configuration.

 Use Penetration Testing to Prevent IPMI Service Vulnerabilities

-IPMI is a common service we find within about every enterprise network we test.
-While the service may seem benign, companies can potentially do a lot of damage if they abuse the service.
+IPMI is a common service we find within just about every enterprise network we test.
+While the service may seem benign, companies can potentially do a lot of damage if they abuse it.

-While it may not allow a direct foothold into the system or give an attacker local administrator access, you should examine IPMI-based vulnerabilities nonetheless.
-Penetration testing functions as a proactive defense mechanism, allowing you to detect and rectify your system’s vulnerabilities before hackers can take advantage of them.
+While it may not allow direct foothold into a system or give an attacker local admin access, you should examine IPMI-based vulnerabilities, nonetheless.
+Penetration testing functions as a proactive defense mechanism.
+This allows you to detect and rectify your system’s vulnerabilities before hackers can take advantage of them.